-Confined Feeding Operations: Specialized livestock production enterprises with confined beef cattle and hog feeding and poultry and egg farms and accessory structures.
-These operations have large animal populations restricted to small areas.
+Confined Animal Feeding Operations: Specialized agriculture production enterprises with confined beef cattle, hogs, poultry and egg farms and their related structures.
+Typically, these operations have large animal populations restricted to small areas.

 Conforming: A building, structure, use of land, or portion thereof, which complies with all the provisions of an ordinance.